+Are you all about making a difference in people's lives?
 Are you conscientious, orderly, emotionally able to handle the high-stress demands of the operating room environment?
-Working together with surgeons, registered nurses and other surgical personnel, a Surgical Technologist must respond quickly, have a full understanding of the procedures and be able to anticipate the needs of the surgeons.
+Surgical Technology might be a good fit for you.
+Working together with surgeons, nurses and other personnel, a Surgical Technologist must respond quickly, have a full understanding of the procedures and be able to anticipate the needs of the surgeons.

 The Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA) www.arcstsa.org.